Chaos Engineering

 Therefore, monitoring and troubleshooting are much more demanding, as everything is interconnected, making it difficult for a single person in one team to understand what is happening entirely.
 The edge of the network and application boundary surpasses one location and team.
 Enterprise systems have gone beyond the complexity horizon, and you can’t understand every bit of every single system.

 Even if you are a developer closely related to the system and truly understand the nuts and bolts of the application and its code, no one can understand every bit of every single system.
-So, finding the correct information is essential, but once you find it, you have to give it to those who can fix it.
+So, finding the correct information is essential, but once you see it, you have to give it to those who can fix it.
 So monitoring is not just about finding out what is wrong; it needs to alert, and these alerts need to be actionable.

 Troubleshooting: Chaos engineering kubernetes

-Chaos Engineering aims to improve a system’s reliability by ensuring it can withstand turbulent conditions.
+– Chaos Engineering aims to improve a system’s reliability by ensuring it can withstand turbulent conditions.
 Chaos Engineering makes Kubernetes more secure.
 So, if you are adopting Kubernetes, you should adopt Chaos Engineering as an integral part of your monitoring and troubleshooting strategy.

-Or there could be something more fundamental going on.
-It is common to have issues with how something is packaged into a container.
-You can pull in the incorrect libraries or even use a debug version of the container.
-Or there could be nothing wrong with the packaging and containerization of the container; it is all about where the container is being deployed.
+– Or there could be nothing wrong with the packaging and containerization of the container; it is all about where the container is being deployed.
 There could be something wrong with the infrastructure, either a physical or logical problem—incorrect configuration or a hardware fault somewhere in the application path.

 **Non-ephemeral and ephemeral services**